Canon SX420 vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX420 and the A9 II are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the A9 II followed on from the Sony A9.
+The A9 II is a recent model that features in the current product line-up of Sony.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon SX420 or the Sony A9 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot SX420 IS:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.